A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Methodology

 In ML-MCTDH or three-legged tree tensor network~\cite{gunst2018t3ns}, there are entirely ``virtual'' nodes, which are not associated with any physical degree of freedom $\sigma$.
 For these virtual nodes, an auxiliary physical degree of freedom with a Hilbert space of dimension 1 can be assigned to ensure consistency with Eq.~\ref{eq:ttns}.
 Similarly, there are also nodes where the number of physical degree of freedom is greater than 1 and they can be combined so that formally only one physical degree of freedom presents, which is also known as the mode combination technique.
 For simplicity, we assume that at the root node the dimension of $\sigma_r$ is 1 and thus $\sigma_r$ can be ignored.
 If $\abs{\sigma_r}\neq 1$, we can decompose $A[r]^{\sigma_r}_{\Lambda_r}$ into two tensors.
 One that has the indices $\Lambda_r$ acts as the new root, and the other whose shape is $\abs{\sigma_r}\times\abs{\sigma_r}$ acts as a child to the new root.
 An auxiliary physical degree of freedom can then be assigned to the new root and $\abs{\sigma_r}$ becomes 1.
 In this work $|\sigma|$ or $|a|$ represent the dimension of the index.

-Through sequential QR or SVD decomposition, the tensor network in Eq.~\ref{eq:ttns} can be transformed into a ``canonical'' format.
+Through sequential QR or singular value decomposition, the tensor network in Eq.~\ref{eq:ttns} can be transformed into a ``canonical'' format.
 A tensor $A[i]$ is said to be canonical if it satisfies the following condition:

 Eq.~\ref{eq:ttns} is considered canonical if all tensors $A[i]$, except for the root $A[r]$, are canonical.
 The root node is thus also referred to as the canonical center.
 Importantly, the canonical center can be moved to any node in the tree, analogous to how any node can serve as the root.
 In the canonical form, the wavefunction $\ket{\Psi}$ can be expressed as